stakevrun/db/README.md

 the data object has a `pubkeys` component, and the indices should correspond to the `pubkeys` if so.
 Otherwise the `index` in the route should correspond to the `pubkey` (if any) in the data object.

+The `credit` route is used exactly when the type is `CreditAccount`.
+In this case, the `nodeAccount` in the data should match the `address` in the route, and the signature must be from a Vrün administrator account.

 ```
 struct AcceptTermsOfService {